 When it opened in 1997, the Kelly was New York City’s first transitional housing program to help people with serious mental illnesses who were “long-term” shelter stayers.

 The Kelly now provides transitional housing, comprehensive psychiatric and primary medical care services and case management to an average of 100 street homeless men and women annually.
-The program was ranked number one out of 200 NYC programs by the US Department of Housing and Urban Development in both 2014 and 2015.
+The program was ranked number one out of 200 NYC programs by the US Department of Housing and Urban Development in 2014, 2015 and 2016.

 Since assuming operations of Delta Manor in 2015, we have created a vibrant community of support for an average of 200 homeless men with mental illnesses each year.